 - "This persuasion of the power of the priest is, as we have said, a traditional prejudice; it is not founded on any reasons or proofs addressed to the understanding, and therefore it cannot be removed by argument." -- John Eliot Howard, The Island of the Saints (1855), quoting from the Achill Herald (Jun 1855).

-In stating prudential rules for our government in society, I must not omit the important one of never entering into dispute or argument with another.
-I never saw an instance of one or two disputants convincing the other by argument.
-I have seen many, on their getting warm, becoming rude, and shooting one another.
-Conviction is the effect of our own dispassionate reasoning, either in solitude, or weighing within ourselves, dispassionately, what we hear from others, standing uncommitted in argument ourselves.
+But in stating prudential rules for our government in society I must not omit the important one of never entering into dispute or argument with another.
+I never yet saw an instance of one of two disputants convincing the other by argument.
+I have seen many of their getting warm, becoming rude, & shooting one another.
+Conviction is the effect of our own dispassionate reasoning, either in solitude, or weighing within ourselves dispassionately what we hear from others standing uncommitted in argument ourselves.

 When a subject is highly controversial — and any question about sex is that — one cannot hope to tell the truth.
 One can only show how one came to hold whatever opinion one does hold.
 One can only give one’s audience the chance of drawing their own conclusions as they observe the limitations, the prejudices, the idiosyncrasies of the speaker.